toineenzo/fluent-smtp/readme.txt

  Yes, FluentSMTP let you connect your Mailgun via API Key.
 It's faster and reliable than Mailgun SMTP.
 But if you prefer Mailgun SMTP connection, You can also connect with that too.

- = Can I send WordPress mails with Sendinblue? =
+ = Can I send WordPress mails with Brevo? =

- Yes, FluentSMTP let you connect your Sendinblue email sending service via API Key.
+ Yes, FluentSMTP let you connect your Brevo email sending service via API Key.
 It's faster and reliable.
-But if you prefer Sendinblue SMTP connection, You can also connect with that too.
+But if you prefer Brevo SMTP connection, You can also connect with that too.

- = Can I send WordPress mails with SparkPost? =
+ = Can I send WordPress mails with Bird Email? =

- Yes, FluentSMTP let you connect your SparkPost email sending service via API Key.
+ Yes, FluentSMTP let you connect your Bird Email email sending service via API Key.

-= Can I send WordPress mails with Pepipost? =
+= Can I send WordPress mails with Netcore Email? =

-Yes, FluentSMTP let you connect your Pepipost email sending service via secure API Key.
+Yes, FluentSMTP let you connect your Netcore Email sending service via secure API Key.

 = I am a developer, Where I can contribute to this project? =